CozyHosting

 Among the results, the Spring Boot Actuator endpoints caught my attention, especially the /sessions

 Actuator endpoints let you monitor and interact with your application.
 Spring Boot includes a number of built-in endpoints and lets you add your own.
 For example, the health endpoint provides basic application health information.
-From Spring Documentation.
+From Spring Documentationarrow-up-right.

 actuator endpoints